openstack-infra/system-config/doc/source/jenkins.rst

 and that as many tasks around review, testing, merging and release that can be automated should be.

-Jenkis is essentially a job queing system, and everything that is done through Jenkins can be thought of as having a few discreet components:
+Jenkins is essentially a job queing system, and everything that is done through Jenkins can be thought of as having a few discreet components:

 * Triggers - What causes a job to be run